 Phase 5 in APQP is called feedback, assessment, and corrective action.
 The feedback, assessment, and corrective action phase is the only phase that runs from start to finish of the program and illustrates the need to apply corrective actions and course corrections throughout the program to ensure the on-time delivery of a quality product.
 The fifth phase of APQP continues until the bulk supply has been streamlined after the resolution of all concerns.
 The team needs to update the lessons learned database and then close the APQP program.

 APQP Phase 5 assumes greater importance at the product manufacturing stage, or APQP Phase 4, where the outputs can be evaluated for the effectiveness of the quality planning effort.
-Countermeasures must be initiated promptly for concerns.
+Countermeasures must be deployed promptly for any concerns raised during evaluation.
 In APQP Phase 5, the inputs can vary based on the concerns encountered in each phase.

 What is the Relevance of APQP?